 Per Bloomberg News, use of multi-factor authentication might have been able to prevent the ransomware attack that shut down the Colonial Pipeline.
 If you still aren’t sure, are uncertain where to start, or just need information to help you make the best decision, we invite you to call us.
 Let’s work together to ensure your business pipeline isn’t endangered.

+Check out our Vault Managed Services offering, it includes robust MFA tooling for maximum protection.
 We’ll help you explore MFA — which is also a key component of Carmichael Consulting’s 15-point security plan.
-To schedule a complimentary consultation, call 678-719-9671 Option 2 or email email@example.com.
+To schedule a complimentary consultation, call 678-719-9671 Option 2 or email [email protected].